ServiceNow/servicenow-devops-change/README.md

 ### `timeout`

-The max. time in seconds to wait until the action should fail.
+The maximum time in seconds to wait until the action should fail.
 The default value is 3600 seconds.

 ### `changeCreationTimeOut`